6iplus/java_replacement/README.md

 Replacement of ArrayList in java

-This is a project for class CPE593, and our team members are: Ding, Runxi    XU, Xiaochen    Wang, Weiqi    Zhao, Zihao
+This is a project for class CPE593, and our team members are: Ding, Runxi    Xu, Xiaochen    Wang, Weiqi    Zhao, Zihao